Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models

 \subsection{Dataset}

-The EuroSAT dataset \cite{helber2019eurosat}, a public benchmark for land use and land cover classification, will be used in this study.
-Specifically designed for land use and land cover classification, the EuroSAT dataset is derived from Sentinel-2 satellite imagery and comprises 27,000 geo-referenced labeled images, each measuring 64x64 pixels and spanning 13 spectral bands.
-It is categorized into 10 classes, including industrial buildings, residential buildings, annual crops, permanent crops, rivers, seas and lakes, herbaceous vegetation, highways, pastures, and forests across Europe.
-With its compact image size and diverse class representation, EuroSAT is particularly well-suited for developing and evaluating deep learning models intended for onboard satellite processing in EO missions.
-In addition, the models will also be tested on the PatternNet dataset \cite{zhou2018patternnet}, which focuses on image retrieval using 30,400 high-resolution, 256x256 pixel images spanning 38 categories.
-The dataset’s broad and diverse coverage enables the development of retrieval-focused approaches for addressing more complex, fine-grained remote sensing challenges.
-It is particularly valuable for applications such as real-time environmental monitoring and precision agriculture, where onboard processing capabilities are essential for timely decision-making.
+We use the EuroSAT benchmark \cite{helber2019eurosat}, derived from Sentinel-2 imagery: 27,000 geo-referenced $64{\times}64$ images with 13 spectral bands across 10 land-use classes (e.g., industrial and residential buildings, annual and permanent crops, rivers, seas/lakes, herbaceous vegetation, highways, pastures, forests).
+Its compact size and class diversity make it well suited to developing DL models for onboard EO.
+We additionally test on PatternNet \cite{zhou2018patternnet}, a retrieval-oriented set of 30,400 high-resolution $256{\times}256$ images over 38 categories, whose fine-grained diversity stresses the models on more complex RS scenes relevant to applications such as real-time environmental monitoring and precision agriculture.

+Although EuroSAT provides 13 spectral bands, we deliberately use only the three RGB bands in this study.
+This choice keeps the input compatible with the three-channel ImageNet-pretrained backbones under comparison, allowing transfer learning without re-training the input stem; it matches the RGB configuration of the state-of-the-art baselines we benchmark against, ensuring a fair comparison; and it minimizes the onboard data volume and memory footprint.
+A consequence of discarding the near-infrared (NIR) band is reduced separability of spectrally similar classes, which we analyze against our confusion matrices in Section~\ref{sec:results}.
+A full NIR-inclusive multispectral study, which requires multispectral-native backbones, is identified as a direction for future work.